k33g/kiss/README.md

 import kiss.request
 import kiss.response
 import kiss.httpExchange
-import kiss.augmentations #<- you need this because of promises augmentation import kiss.http          #<- you need this to make http request import kiss.tests         #<- this is the bdd dsl import gololang.Async     #<- to use promises
+import kiss.httpExchange.augmentations #<- you need this because of promises augmentation import kiss.http          #<- you need this to make http request import kiss.tests         #<- this is the bdd dsl

 function main = |args| {